 Drew was quick to respond, tying the game on a corner kick attempt of its own less than a minute later to even the score at 1-1.

-Stephen Sherbahn broke the tie in the 33rd, beating the keeping at the top of the box and sending a shot into the right corner of the goal to put F&M ahead by one.
+Stephen Sherbahn broke the tie in the 33rd, beating the 'keeper at the top of the box and sending a shot into the right corner of the goal to put F&M ahead by one.
 With seven minutes to go until halftime, the Rangers knotted the score at 2-2 with a rebound opportunity off an initial Christopher Amoruso save.

 In the 59th minute, Drew pulled ahead for good after securing a feed at the top of the box and firing a shot into the bottom left of the goal.
 F&M kept up the pressure in the waning minutes of the half, including a Sherbahn header in the closing seconds that sailed just wide to the right of the net.